Peek Documentation

 Quizzes

-Peek can create interactive quizzes that run directly inside the chat bubble.
+Peek can create interactive quizzes that run directly inside the chat area.

-• Ask Peek to make a quiz and it can start an interactive quiz inside the chat.
+• Ask Peek to create a quiz to begin an interactive quiz.

-• Peek shows whether each selected answer is correct or incorrect.
+• Peek shows whether a selected answer is correct or incorrect.

 • You can exit a quiz and resume it later from the same chat.

-• Completed quizzes are remembered in the chat instead of restarting from the beginning.
+• Completed quizzes are remembered instead of restarting.

 • PDF export includes quiz information and selected answers when available.